 7. Keep everything in full view

 A cluster of simple floating shelves, or beautiful wall decor ideas, work particularly well in an open-plan living room, where there may be a fair amount of blank wall space.
 They add an element of interest that draws the eye, all while helping to keep side and coffee tables clear.
 It’s best to mount open shelving just above eye level and within easy reach if you intend for the shelves to hold day-to-day items.
 For a stylized look, stack collections of your favorite photography, books, and incorporate small pieces of art along a run of open shelving.
+Curating a pretty display will not only keep your living room looking tidy but will also help to make your living room beautiful.

 8. Use color to distract from necessary storage